 While you might think of 2FA as nothing but an inconvenience, it is one of the most necessary security features you can use.
 It forces you to prove who you are via several means before logging into a system or account.
 It’s the same thinking between needing a key and a facial ID in physical security.

-When hackers try to break into an account, the first thing they’ll run up against is 2FA.
+When hackers try to break into an account, they’ll first run up against 2FA.
 If you don’t activate 2FA, you’re making yourself an easy target.
-Hackers will breach your account, in many cases with little trouble.
+Hackers will breach your account, in many cases, with little trouble.

 99.9% of all accounts hacked are those that don’t bother to use 2FA.
 Shockingly, even business users don’t seem to use 2FA often enough.
 Only 11% of Microsoft Enterprise accounts have 2FA turned on, despite being used by many important companies.

-If you’re not using 2FA on all your account, you need to start right away.
+If you’re not using 2FA on all your account, you must start immediately.

 2. Using a Weak Password